Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Prime Factorization and Divisors Problems/G _ Find minimum number which divide n to make it a perfect square.md

-/*
+# Find minimum number which divide n to make it a perfect square

-Find minimum number to be divided to make a number a perfect square Given a positive integer n.
+Given a positive integer n.
 Find the minimum number which divide n to make it a perfect square.

 Input : n = 50

 Output : 2

 By Dividing n by 2, we get which is a perfect square.

 Input : n = 6

 Output : 6

 By Dividing n by 6, we get which is a perfect square.

 Input : n = 36

 Output : 1

 A number is perfect square if all prime factors appear even number of times